Novo Cruzeiro: Social indicators

 The above figures can be compared with those of Poços de Caldas, which had an MHDI of .841, the highest in the state of Minas Gerais.
 The highest in the country was São Caetano do Sul in the state of São Paulo with an MHDI of .919.
 The lowest was Manari in the state of Pernambuco with an MHDI of .467 out of a total of 5504 municipalities in the country as of 2004.
-At last count Brazil had 5,561 municipalities so this might have changed at the time of this writing.